 PROCESS

-I work on paper using a wet process with ink and salt, a technique which allows for maximum simplicity and spontaneity, letting the pigment flow freely with unpredictable textures and flows.
-The result is a sense of movement, a wild dance created using the smallest footprint – just a few drops of ink, salt and water.
+I work on paper using a wet process with ink and salt, a technique which allows for maximum simplicity and spontaneity, letting the pigment flow freely with unpredictable textures and forms.
+The result is a sense of movement, a wild dance created using the smallest footprint – just a few drops of ink, a little salt, and water.

-My art is part of a practice which has developed over many years involving travels to wild places: deserts, mountains, rainforests, coral reefs, river basins, marshes and moors.
-In those places I studied the other-than-human inhabitants.
-The process involves sketching, photographing, filming and writing.
-Travelling on foot in these places allows me to absorb the landscape as part of its community of life.
+My art is part of a practice which has developed over many years.
+It involves travel to wild places: deserts, mountains, rainforests, coral reefs, river basins and wetlands.
+In those places I study the wild inhabitants, travelling on foot when I can, which allows me to absorb the landscape as part of its community of life.
+My process involves sketching, photographing, filming and writing, but mainly quietly watching and listening.

-My home is in the Welsh Borders, with its big skies and ever transforming light, its deeply layered wild histories and ancient landscapes.
-It is now my main inspiration and source.
+My studio is in the Cambrian Mountains of Wales, with big skies, ever transforming light and deeply layered wild histories.
+It is my main inspiration and source.

-You can find out more about my work on my Substack where I publish a weekly post about the edges of the wild.
+You can find out more about my work on Substack where I publish a weekly story about the wild.

 intothedeepwoods.substack.com